stephenlake/laravel-queryable/docs/README.md

 `http://localhost/posts?search=Test&filters=on&title!=Test&body=*foobar*&created_at>=2018`

-This results in returning results where we first search all queryables for the search term `Test` then:
+This returns results where we first search all queryables for the search term `Test` then:

 Filter where `title` not equal (`!=`) to `Test`